Understanding Frequent Urination: Causes, Symptoms, and Treatment

 Medications

-- Antibiotics may be prescribed for urinary tract infections.
+- Antibiotics for urinary tract infections.

 Behavioral Therapies